-It is important to continue doing the exercises shown to you by the physiotherapist for at least 6 weeks after your operation.
+It is important to continue doing the exercises shown to you for at least 6 weeks after your operation.
 Ideally, you should carry on doing them for the rest of your life, particularly the pelvic floor exercises.
-Avoid all aerobic exercise, jogging and swimming until advised, to allow the muscles cut during your operation to heal.
+Avoid all aerobic exercise, jogging and swimming until advised, to allow the tissues cut during your operation to heal.
 The physiotherapist or gynaecology CNS will be happy to give advice on your individual needs.